COVID-19 Information for Visitors to Costa Mesa

-You can find restaurants and essential retail stores currently open here: Costa Mesa Business Updates
+You can find restaurants and retail stores currently open here: Costa Mesa Business Updates

 The current coronavirus (COVID-19) outbreak is of concern to all of us as a global community.
 The health and safety of visitors to Costa Mesa is of paramount importance to Travel Costa Mesa.
 With that in mind, please see the following information.
-Travel Costa Mesa is following the situation closely, and this page will be updated as we continue to receive guidance.
-We encourage everyone to strictly follow the guidance from state and national leaders.
+Travel Costa Mesa is following the situation closely, and this page will be updated as we continue to receive guidance from state and local leaders.

 We have created a Business Updates page to share with you the information we have on city attractions and restaurants.

 Our Costa Mesa hotels have a commitment to doing whatever they can to keep guests safe through additional cleaning measures and installation of hand sanitizing stations throughout their buildings.
-Costa Mesa hotels are currently still open and accepting business; however, social distance practicing is a county directive at this time.
+Costa Mesa hotels are currently open and accepting business!!
+See current Costa Mesa hotel deals!

 WHAT IS CORONAVIRUS (COVID-19)?